orionhealth/XBDD/docs/INSTALL.md

 In the instructions that follow, `$CATALINE_BASE` refers to the Tomcat installation directory.

 ### SSL/TLS
 The XBDD application requires a secure connection.
 This can be achieved through the Tomcat SSL connector.

+You must first have configured a keystore.
+You can [create one](http://java.dzone.com/articles/setting-ssl-tomcat-5-minutes) or skip ahead if you have an existing one.

 Open `$CATALINA_BASE/conf/server.xml` and uncomment the following: